 Performance shares make both investors and regulators happy by creating a much stronger and more transparent link between pay and performance.
 The conscientious member of a public company's compensation committee believes performance shares can send a signal to shareholders that the company is trying to further align pay, performance, and long-term shareholder value—in other words, that the company is trying harder to become a better corporate citizen.
 Among researchers, the conclusions are mixed about whether this is having the intended effect.
 In 2010, the consulting firm Pay Governance, which reviews SEC proxy filings, observed that executive payouts under both annual and long-term incentive plans were closely linked to actual company performance as reflected in total shareholder return and in growth of earnings per share.
 But in 2015, Cooley PubCo concluded that "there was not any conclusive evidence that the positive relationship was there."

 For all the added complexity, you'd think companies would devote significant resources to communicating the terms of their equity compensation to their employees.
-However, a 2014 survey by Ernst & Young revealed that while 80% of companies provide informational materials to their employees when they receive a grant, only 31% continue to do so regularly after the time of grant.
-Nearly half of the companies do not notify grant recipients of upcoming vesting dates.
-A 2017 study by E*Trade revealed that 69% of stock plan participants “…weren’t sure how to maximize the benefit of (the) plan”.
-These plans also cost public companies hundreds of millions of dollars each year to implement, and manage but, an ongoing UBS study most recently updated in 2016, found that 45% of plan participants perceive little or no value in their equity awards.
+Many companies hire large investment banks and brokerage firms to administer their plans.
+These institutions uniformly provide plan participant education services as part of their administration packages.
+Despite company efforts, A Febuary 2022 study by Morgan Stanley revealed that only 33% of stock plan participants “…are very or extremely confident they know how to maximize the financial benefit of stock plan benefits”.
+These plans cost public companies hundreds of millions of dollars each year to implement and manage.
+The most recent survey by UBS, a large provider of administration services, found that, while plan participant satisfaction had improved since prior surveys, 58% of plan participants perceive "minimal or moderate value" in their equity awards.
+These findings were consistent across all income levels.
 Without robust, company-sponsored efforts toward employee financial literacy, it may be a while before the full potential of complex performance-based equity compensation is realized.
 This makes it important to ask questions, both at your company and with qualified stock plan financial planners and advisors.